delium/clickhouse-migrator/README.md

 db_host | Clickhouse database hostname | localhost
 db_password | ***** | ****
-create_db_if_no_exists | If the `db_name` is not present, enabling this will create the db | True
+create_db_if_no_exists | If the `db_name` is not present, enabling this will create the db | True db_port | Database port incase your server runs on a non default port | None (defaults to 9000) queue_exec | Command Pipelining (wait for system mutations if any to complete) for every command | True

 ### Folder and Migration file patterns